Avril-Cui/61040-portfolio/assignments/assignment2.md

 7. [**RescueTime Solution:**](https://www.rescuetime.com/) This is a tool that monitors focus sessions and daily activities, offering valuable logging of how time is actually spent and enabling users to reflect on their workflow.
 While it helps raise awareness of tasks achieved during a day and can improve focus quality over time, it does not function as an adaptive scheduler.
 Users must still rely on additional platforms to re-adjust and optimize their plans, which introduces extra complexity.

-# Application Pitch: Introducing NEO $\to$ the ONE calendar app you need
+# Application pitch: Introducing NEO $\to$ the ONE calendar app you need
 ## Motivation
 Most productivity tools force people into rigid plans that crumble the moment real life interferes, while students and professionals need not just another static planner, but a dynamic companion that learns, adjusts, and help them grow.